worzs/CoviDSP/README.md

 ---
 ### D. Clustering

 From the previous step, we take the MFCCs of the normalized, cropped signal because they provide useful information from the active regions of the audio.
-Then we calculate the centroids using the LGB algorithm with K = 8 centroids, epsilon (splitting parameter) 0.01, and an error threshold (distortion) 0.001.
+Then we calculate the centroids using the LGB algorithm with K centroids, epsilon (splitting parameter) 0.01, and an error threshold (distortion) 0.001.
 The distance criteria is the euclidean norm (L2).

-In the next graphs, the 3rd and 5th dimensions of the centroids and the accoustic vectors of two speakers are plotted.
+In the next graphs, the 3rd and 5th dimensions of the centroids and the accoustic vectors of two speakers are plotted, K = 8.
 The codewords converge among the clusters of the speakers.

 #### Speaker 3